cooper/ferret/doc/Keywords.md

 Performs an iteration over a collection.

-Collection types include `List`, `Hash`, and `Set`.
-Right of the keyword must be a lexical variable representing the current value.
-If the `collection` has a key or index, you may optionally specify two lexical variables in the form of `($key, $val)`.
+Right of the `for` keyword must be a lexical variable whose value is set to each subsequent element in the iteration.
+If the collection offers two-variable iteration, such as with a hash key or list index, you may optionally specify two lexical variables in the form of `($key, $val)`.

 The parentheses are required when using two variables and forbidden when using one.
 The variable(s) are defined only within the body of the `for` statement.